mikebway/gogql/README.md

 query.

-You can use the -token-env command line flag to override the name of the envionrment variable and so support more than one token value for multiple github services (i.e. public and corporate).
+You can use the -token-env command line flag to override the name of the envvironment variable and so support more than one token value for multiple github services (i.e. public and corporate).
 ```